Blog post

 Next-Gen Telecom Systems: OSS/BSS Transformation with Microservices

-Microservices can interact with each other and any number of external tools using RESTful APIs.
-This also allows you to quickly add them to an existing system without the need for major investments and reorganization.
-You can monitor complex microservice systems with the help of message brokers like Kafka or RabbitMQ, which help you track the performance of OSS and BSS telco tools in real time and ensure the transparency of logging.
+Microservices can interact with each other and any number of external tools using RESTful APIs, with a trend to open APIs and standardization for the telco OSS/BSS.
+This also allows you to quickly add microservices to an existing system without requiring major investments and reorganization.
+You can monitor complex microservice systems with the help of message brokers like Kafka or RabbitMQ, which help you track the performance of OSS and BSS tools in real time and ensure logging transparency.

-The final important factor is that multiple vendors already use microservices in developing IoT products, big data analytics, machine learning solutions, AR/VR platforms, etc. Using microservices for telecom back-office modernization ensures interoperability and the ease of integrating new functions, significantly reducing potential expenses.
+The final important factor is that multiple vendors already use microservices in developing IoT products, big data analytics, machine learning solutions, AR/VR platforms, and so on.
+Microservices integration via open APIs and common brokers ensures interoperability and the ease of integrating new functions, significantly reducing expenses.

 Reimagining existing IT systems, modernizing operation support and business support systems, and transforming workflows is the best way for CSPs to remain competitive.
-Cloud migration is an essential step in this process, yet for many CSPs, it’s stalled by the lack of internal resources and skills required to take such a leap.
+Cloud migration supported by microservices architecture adoption is an essential step in this process, yet for many CSPs, it’s stalled by the lack of required internal resources and skills.

 Discover how Intellias helped reinvent VoIP services by building a highly performant cloud migration platform